 How do you handle your work, family and IEEE commitments?

-Lance: The answer is Balance and be realistic.
-I can't do all jobs alone nor can I do the
+Lance: The answer is Balance and being realistic.
+I can’t do all jobs alone, nor can I do the

 What do you do for relaxation or holiday?